Narendra Bhondekar

 Narendra Bhondekar is a politician from Bhandara district, Maharashtra.
-He is current Member of Maharashtra Legislative Assembly from Bhandara Vidhan Sabha constituency elected as an Independent candidate.
+He is a Member of Maharashtra Legislative Assembly from Bhandara Vidhan Sabha constituency elected as an independent candidate.
 He joined Eknath Shinde's Shiv Sena after the split in Shiv Sena.

-Narendra Bhondekar has resigned from all party posts after he was not being included in the Maharashtra cabinet on 15 December 2024.
+Narendra Bhondekar has resigned from all party posts after he was not included in the Maharashtra cabinet on 15 December 2024.